 Interviews where books by Charlotte Brontë were recommended

 Every week, dozens of new thrillers appear in bookshops.
 But, often, the classic ones are the best of all.
 If you haven’t read any of these five yet, you have a treat in store.

 The Gothic puts flesh on the bones of our darkest fears, British novelist Sarah Perry tells Five Books.
 Here, she chooses five favourite novels in this ‘irresistible’ genre.

 The Victorian era was a golden age for fiction, says Victorian literature specialist John Sutherland, Emeritus Lord Northcliffe Professor of Modern English Literature at University College London.
 He talks us through the some of the best novels written during the Victorian period, and what they reveal about the people who wrote them.

-Jane Eyre, 1984 and Anne Frank’s diary all make it onto novelist Amanda Craig’s list.
+Jane Eyre, 1984 and Anne Frank’s diary all make it onto novelist Amanda Craig’s list of books that changed the world.
 On Black Beauty‘s underrated importance: ‘People forget that William Wilberforce, who abolished the slave trade, also founded the RSPCA.’

 The stories we tell ourselves affect our decision-making in profound ways, says psychotherapist turned bestselling author Salley Vickers.
 Here, she recommends five novels that delve into the psychology of the self—and of society.

 Return of the Native (Illustrated)

 Moby Dick (Illustrated)